DarshanPH/SmartCanteen/README.md

  Pending status means your order in queue

  <b> 2.
 Accept </b>
-    Accept means your ordere is takened, It this time your food is cooking
+    Accept means your ordere is takened, In this time your food is cooking

-  <b> Ready </b>
+  <b> 3.
+Ready </b>
   Your food is ready or food is on the way

 <b> 2.
 Canteen Module </b>